The girl who went to draw water in the Stone Age—where is she now?

 The graph on the right is the Gender Gap Index (GGI) for Iceland, which ranked No. 1.
 They scored 0.846 for economic participation and opportunity, 0.999 for educational attainment, 0.964 for health and survival, and 0.760 for political empowerment.

-We should note the disastrous results of the lower ranking countries, as well as the fact that none of the upper ranking nations reached or surpassed 1 in score.
+We should note the disastrous results of the lower ranking countries, as well as the fact that none of the upper ranking nations reached or surpassed a score of 1.
 After all, even 20 years after entering the 21st century, it shows that there is still a long way to go in order to create a gender-equal world.

 Let's create a world